How To Get Opioid Users Excited About Recovery

 Know the steps on how to get opioid users eager about their road to recovery through drug addiction treatment.

 Ohio has become defined as a state leading the nation in drug overdoses.
 In 2016 alone, over 4,149 Ohioans unintentionally ended their lives as a result of a drug overdose, according to The Columbus Dispatch.
 To put things in perspective, that’s approximately 345 deaths per month, 79 per week and 11 per day.
-With the number of overdose deaths increasing, many coroners have reason to believe 2017 will be a record-breaking year over 2016.
+Furthermore, with the number of overdose deaths increasing, many coroners have reason to believe 2017 will be a record-breaking year over 2016.

 Create a recovery plan.

 As a loved one to an opioid user, educate yourself on the process of addiction treatment and addiction recovery because you can help make a change.
 One way to actively help an opioid user with their hesitation is to craft a recovery plan.
 Outline transportation details, the possible at-home needs they may have, required admissions paperwork, accepted insurance providers and more.
 By ironing out the hairy details, it makes the idea of treatment less intimidating for the user.

 Focus on what they will be gaining by seeking treatment.
 Transition their thoughts from what they’re giving up to the positives they will reap rather.
 Avoid lecturing, threatening or moralizing your loved one.
 In many cases, opioid users may feel like they’re going through the process alone.
 Reaffirm your dedication by expressing your ongoing support in their journey to recovery.

 Another positivity tool is to put your loved one in touch with recovery communities.
 Today, there’s a growing network of previously-addicted users who are now sober and excited about being sober.
 Many opioid users who have successfully completed treatment are living healthy and happy lives and want to share their experience.